jonnonz1/nz-statute-book/acts/public/1991/crown-minerals-act-1991.md

     (iii) reports must be provided to the chief executive.
   (d) prescribing the manner in which permits may be surrendered:
   (e) prescribing the manner in which persons wishing to apply for permits in respect of any land are to mark out or identify the land and prescribing a graticular system for the purpose of defining areas or parts of areas comprised in permits, applications for permits, or extensions of permits:
+  (ea) specifying requirements for the work programme for Tier 3 permits under section 2BA, including permitting or prohibiting the use of specific equipment by permit holders:
   (f) prescribing registers to be kept under this Act, the form of such registers, the matters to be entered therein, and the means by which entries shall be verified:
   (g) providing for the keeping and provision of records, reports, information, and returns by permit holders for any purpose under this Act, and prescribing the nature of the records, reports, information, and returns, and the form, manner, and times in or at which they shall be kept or provided:
   (gaa) prescribing the records, statements, or any other documentation or information required under other legislation that must be retained for the purposes of this Act: